-No changes were made to the objectives, policies or processes for the years ended 30 April 2019 and 2018.
+No changes were made to the objectives, policies or processes for the years ended 30 April 2020 and 2019.
 Neither the Company nor any of its subsidiary corporations are subject to externally imposed capital requirements.

-32. Events occurring after the reporting period
+34. Events occurring after reporting period